 Inner freedom and awareness are elements of a processs whereby man no longer wishes to coincide with his own reason and feelings.
 In other words, he possesses thoughts, feelings and emotions, but he no longer identifies with these sentiments by disconnecting his ego from them.
 Man becomes, as it were, an actual observer of the processes within himself.
 In this way he creates space and quietude in himself.
 The human creator is also conscious of his connection to others and all other forms of life in the Universe.
 In this way he creates a unity and thus behaves respectfully, he respects the integrity of all living creatures.

-Respect is the tension between being involved (connected) and keeping distance.
+Respect is the combination of being involved (connected) and keeping distance.
 Inner respect leads to awareness of the universal connection with the other (man and animal) and the freedom that exists apropos the inner processes.

-Eckhart Tolle: “The animals are at a level prior to thinking.
-They haven’t lost themselves in thought.
-We rise above thinking and then we meet them again, where we’re both in no-thought.
-There’s a deep connection.”
+Eckhart Tolle: "The animals are at a level prior to thinking.
+They haven't lost themselves in thought.
+We rise above thinking and then we meet them again, where we are both in no-thought.
+There is a deep connection".